puck78/apples-to-ehow/README.md

 # apples-to-ehow
 The zany world of eHow

 ##Welcome to the zany world of eHow!
-Only the minds at this selfhelp guru megastore \ncould come up with transcendent graphics like this.
-##Only the minds at this selfhelp guru megastore \ncould come up with transcendent graphics like this.
+##Only the minds at this self-help guru megastore could come up with topics like this.

 #Game play
 - Click "Spin" below to accessa a random picture from eHow.